 How to Measure Your Paddle’s Balance Point

 You need a flat surface, a thin pencil or dowel, and a ruler.
 Two minutes max.
-Measure with your paddle fully assembled (grip, overgrip, any existing lead tape).
+Measure with your paddle fully assembled: grip, overgrip, and any existing tape.

 - Lay the paddle flat on a hard surface, face up.